chang-ph/coinfer-sdk/python/sdk/docs/CommandApi.md

     host = "https://api.coinfer.ai"
 )

+# The client must configure the authentication and authorization parameters
+# in accordance with the API server security policy.
+# Examples for each auth method are provided below, use the example that
+# satisfies your auth use case.

+# Configure Bearer authorization: GlobalAuth
+configuration = openapi_client.Configuration(
+    access_token = os.environ["BEARER_TOKEN"]
+)
 # Enter a context with an instance of the API client
 with openapi_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class